samccann/view-of-the-world/README.md

 Making update 1.
 Let's see if this shows up on github.com - Can see it.

 Update number 2: Does this Fedora 31 box hang when you are working on it? - Yay!
 Not Yet (update 3)

+Making update 3: samccann forces a conflict, cuz that's just the kind of writer she is.